redhat-openstack/website/source/networking/running-an-instance-with-neutron.html.md

 ### Step 4: Launch the instance.

 In the main portion of the screen, under the "Images" heading, click the "Launch" button for the "cirros" image.
 In the resulting dialog, provide a name in the "Instance Name" field.
-Under the "Network" tab add the "private" network and click the "Launch" button.
+Under the "Network" tab, add the "private" network and click the "Launch" button.

 ### Step 5: Associate Floating IP